maddoxrb/Emotion-Recognition-CNN/README.md

 # TODO: Aditya
 - fix dynamic coding pages:
-    - make it so that if it is less than 1000 pixels, the model accuracy and your accuracy components hide
     - update the model accuracy charts to cards that have teh size of teh piechart change with the image
-    - make it so that the buttons are also dynamic and adjust with the size of the card
 - make the right piechart fully functioning
 - update the left piechart and connect it to the backend server calls
 - create the backend server calls (skeletons)
+- fix bugs with changing the size of the screen

 # TODO: Maddox
 - figure out how to host the backend